PatternPal/PatternPal/docs/dev/recognizers/patterns/decorator.md

 3. (knockout) has a field of type `Component`
 4. (high) has a constructor with a parameter of type `Component`, which it passed to its field
 5. (knockout) calls the method of its field in the implementation of the method of `Component`
+    i. if Component is an abstract class, it overrides the method of Component
-6. (knockout) is inherited by at least 1 other class
+7. (knockout) is inherited by at least 1 other class

 **ConcreteDecorator class**
 1. (knockout) inherits from `BaseDecorator`